 Red Harvester Ants

 Red Harvester Ants are one of 22 species of Harvest Ants, and get their name from their nature of gathering and storing food for their colonies.
 They are typically ¼” to ½” in length, and red to dark brown in color.
 They are found west of the Mississippi River, going south into Florida.
 If threatened, they will sting, causing painful sores, and sometimes more severe reactions to people.

 Look Out for Part 2 Next Month!

-We hope you enjoyed our top 6 picks for the United States craziest insects.
+We hope you enjoyed our top 6 picks for the United States' craziest insects.
 Next month we will post more of our favorite insects from the United States, as well as insects from around the world.
-If you’re seeing bugs around your home in Iowa or Nebraska, get a quote to protect your home today!
+If you’re seeing bugs around your home in the Midwest, get a quote to protect your home today!